-Due to their potential lightness and lack of electric charge, axions would be extremely difficult to detect.
-In our model, we study the axion–photon interaction, which provides a particularly promising detection channel, since it enables the conversion of axions/ALPs into photons in the presence of strong magnetic or electric fields.
-This mechanism opens the possibility of detecting galactic dark matter axions \cite{sikivie} as well as solar axions \cite{labo,Moriyama:1995bz,Inoue:2002qy,Zioutas:2004hi} and is the basis of several current experiments \cite{coupling1, admxcollaboration2025searchaxiondarkmatter, arcusa2025, ballou, giannotti2024statusperspectivesaxionsearches}.
-This mixing between the axion and the photon appears in extensions of Electrodynamics like the Axion Electrodynamics theory \cite{Paix_o_2022}.
-These theory opens up the possibility of investigating observable axion effects, which can be tested in laboratory experiments, astrophysical observations \cite{Dicus:1978fp, Vysotsky:1978dc, Turner:1990uz, Raffelt:1990yz, Raffelt:1996wa, Raffelt:1999tx, Yao:2006px}, and cosmological studies \cite{Casaki, MARSH20161, Chen:1994ch, mirizi,Di_Luzio_2020,Sikivie_2021,Workman:2022ynf}.
+Due to their potential lightness and lack of electric charge, axions are extremely difficult to be detected.
+In the model presented here, we study the axion–photon interaction, which provides a particularly promising detection channel, as it enables the conversion of axions/ALPs into photons in the presence of strong magnetic or electric fields.
+This mechanism opens up the possibility of detecting galactic dark matter axions \cite{sikivie} as well as solar axions \cite{labo,Moriyama:1995bz,Inoue:2002qy,Zioutas:2004hi}, and is the basis of several current experiments \cite{coupling1, admxcollaboration2025searchaxiondarkmatter, arcusa2025, Ballou_2015, giannotti2024statusperspectivesaxionsearches}.
+This mixing between the axion and the photon appears in extensions of Electrodynamics like Axionic Electrodynamics \cite{Paix_o_2022}.
+This theory supports the possibility of investigating observable axion effects, which can be tested in laboratory experiments, astrophysical observations \cite{Dicus:1978fp, Vysotsky:1978dc, Turner:1990uz, Raffelt:1990yz, Raffelt:1996wa, Raffelt:1999tx, Yao:2006px}, and cosmological studies \cite{Casaki, MARSH20161, Chen:1994ch, mirizi,Di_Luzio_2020,Sikivie_2021,Workman:2022ynf}.
 Axions are also investigated in the frame of high-energy cosmic ray physics \cite{Csaki:2003ef, Gorbunov:2001gc} and physics beyond the SM \cite{dienes, dilella, Carvalho_2023}.

-An interesting proposal for Axion Electrodynamics in the Quantum context is realized in \cite{petrov}.
-That work presents an axion-photon interaction term, with the axion field $a(x)$ coupled to a charged fermion, by the interaction term $ia\,\overline{\psi}\gamma_{5}\psi$ that violates parity.
-The effective theory at low energies results in the following Lagrangian that describes the pseudoscalars interacting with photons,
+An interesting proposal for Axion Electrodynamics in the quantum context is reported in the work of Ref. \cite{petrov}.
+This work presents an axion-photon interaction term in which the axion field, $a(x)$, is coupled to a charged fermion through the parity-violating interaction term $ia\,\overline{\psi}\gamma_{5}\psi$.
+The resulting low-energy effective theory is described by the following Lagrangian for pseudoscalar fields interacting with photons: